- Who we are

 Who we are

-Yes.
-The OPEC Fund’s financial statements are prepared annually according to the International Financial Reporting Standards and are audited by an independent external auditor.
+The OPEC Fund’s financial statements are prepared according to the International Financial Reporting Standards and are audited by an independent external auditor.
 Highlights are published in the Annual Report and the full financial statements are available here.
 The OPEC Fund has an ‘Access to Information’ policy.
 All signed projects are available for review on the website.

 What We Do

 The OPEC Fund provides public, private and trade sector financing, as well as grants, to support vital development projects throughout the world.
 The OPEC Fund offers a broad range of financing solutions to respond quickly to the changing needs of its developing country partners.

 All projects that the OPEC Fund supports are aligned with the United Nations Sustainable Development Goals and support the 2030 Agenda.
 The OPEC Fund’s work is people-centered, focusing on projects that meet basic needs – such as food, energy, infrastructure, employment (particularly relating to MSMEs), clean water and sanitation, healthcare, and education.

 Partnerships are key to the work of the OPEC Fund and the institution closely cooperates with other development finance institutions, including the bilateral and multilateral agencies of its Member Countries, the Coordination Group of Arab and Regional Development Institutions, the World Bank Group, regional development banks and specialized agencies of the United Nations, as well as a host of non-governmental organizations and private sector partners.

 - United Nations: The OPEC Fund enjoys Observer Status with the United Nations and works closely with a large number of the specialized agencies of the UN system, including UNDP, UNESCO, UNICEF, UNIDO, UNRWA, and UNODC.